 2. Architect a Methodology

-At this point, the organization must create a detailed, step-by-step plan for a successful execution of the data center migration project from start to finish.
+At this point, the organization must create a detailed, step-by-step plan to successfully execute the data center migration project from start to finish.
 This should include a plan for what to migrate first – generally, beginning with low-risk data.
-Every step of the project plan should have an owner, with responsibility for planning, completing and verifying that each phase is completed correctly before the next one begins.
+Every project plan step should have an owner responsible for planning, completing, and verifying that each phase is completed correctly before the next one begins.

 Circuits should be ordered at the earliest possible moment, as the timeline for ordering circuits to transport data can vary widely from one provider to another.
-Different circuits also have bandwidth constraints, which must be taken into account as the plan is constructed, so that the migration plan is as accurate as possible.
+Different circuits also have bandwidth constraints, which must be considered as the plan is constructed so that the migration plan is as accurate as possible.

-Depending on the provider and the existing environment, setting the path for a transfer of data can take weeks or even months, and will likely be the determining factor in the overall project timeline.
+Depending on the provider and the existing environment, setting the path for data transfer can take weeks or even months.
+It will likely be the determining factor in the overall project timeline.

-Finally, a recovery plan will be constructed for each stage of the migration, followed by a go-live plan.
+Finally, a recovery plan will be constructed for each migration stage, followed by a go-live plan.